Current Research Projects

 Until 2024, various trials will be carried out as part of the pilot project to investigate the effects of regenerative arable farming strategies on water retention, soil, vegetation and agricultural yield.
 The latter is important in order to promote acceptance of the measures.
 The project takes an integrative approach to water, climate, soil and vegetation.
 Some of the experiments will take place on the University of Kassel's experimental farm, others on farms.
 The findings will also be used to parameterize a water balance model that will make it possible to estimate the effect of the cultivation systems even under extreme weather conditions.

-At the end of the project, recommendations will be made for advice, support and planning (e.g. spatial planning, compensation planning).
-In the future, farmers should be able to contribute to the stabilization of the landscape water balance and thus to an increased resilience of the agricultural ecosystem in climate change - and this nationwide.
+At the end of the project, recommendations will be made for advice, support and planning (e.g. regional development planning, compensation planning).
+In the future, farmers should be able to contribute to the stabilization of the landscape water balance and thus to an increased resilience of the agricultural ecosystem in climate change - nationwide.

 Further information can be found at